katie-fallon/Project_CP255/README.md

-## Modeling the Urban Heat Island Effect in Seattle
+# Modeling the Urban Heat Island Effect in Seattle

+## Research Question
+What areas of Seattle are more likely to experience hotter temperatures due to the Urban Heat Island Effect?

 You can use the [editor on GitHub](https://github.com/katie-fallon/Project_CP255/edit/main/README.md) to maintain and preview the content for your website in Markdown files.